Enrollment statistics at a glance

 - Undergraduate enrollments at four-year institutions have remained stable, but not at state two-year colleges and private career schools.

 - Undergraduate enrollment increased 3 percent from 2005 but decreased 12 percent from 2010 to 2014.

 - Women comprised the majority of undergraduates across all race/ethnicity groups.

-The majority of undergraduates enrolled at 4-year institutions attend full time in Fall 2011
+- Most undergraduates enrolled at four-year institutions attend full time.

 - The majority of undergraduates attending Minnesota postsecondary institutions were Minnesota residents.